Gentian Lulani: Work

-Gentian's art is focused on portraits, landscapes and drawings.
-He is inspired by the Pre-Raphaelite brotherhood and most of his female portraits have an idyllic and dreamy expression, set on abstract backgrounds which often dictate mystery.

-His landscapes have been influenced mostly by his uncle's work but also the great master, Camille Corot, has had a huge impact on him since he was 13 years old.
-The artist is into mythology and symbolism as well, on some of his illustrations, drawings and compositions.
+Gentian's art focuses on portraits, landscapes and drawings.
+He is inspired by the Pre-Raphaelite Brotherhood, and his landscapes have been influenced mostly by his uncle's work but also by Camille Corot, who has had a huge impact on him since he was 13-years-old.
+The artist has an interest in mythology and symbolism as reflected in some of his illustrations, drawings and compositions.

-His painting process is influenced by life, memory and photography as well: All portraits are people that he knows and all landscapes are places he has visited.
+His painting process is influenced by life, memory and photography as well: all of Gentian's portraits are people that he knows and all his landscapes are places he has visited.
 Also the theme of migration appears in some of Gentian's works, due to the fact he has felt it on a personal level.
-These works express hope and tie migration in with nature and earth.
+These works express hope and tie migration to nature.

-Gentian is an artist on move.
-He likes to explore himself in different ways through its art, always trying to bring something new and refreshing to his art lovers.
-He believes change is what keeps an artist alive and allows him to introduce to the others, his inner colorful world.